Blast in Pakistani city Quetta kills four police: officials

 Quetta police chief Abdul Razzaq Cheema said the four dead were all police and there were two police among the wounded.

-Last week, at least 10 people were killed in a suicide attack on a police van guarding a major Sufi shrine in the eastern city of Lahore.

-Ziaullah Langove, home affairs minister in the province of Balochistan said Monday’s bomb targeted police guarding the mosque, where people were performing evening prayers.

-Reporting by Gul Yousafzai; Writing by James Mackenzie; Editing by Alison Williams
+Reporting by Gul Yousafzai, Saud Mehsud; Writing by James Mackenzie; Editing by Alison Williams and Catherine Evans